Khloe Kardashian and Kylie Jenner Joke About Having So Many Babies

 The sisters promoted their makeup collaboration, the Kylie Cosmetics In Love With the KoKo Kollection, in a YouTube video released Tuesday—and seemingly poked fun at dual pregnancy rumors in the process.
-"Doing this collection with Kylie was really fun," said Khloe, who is reportedly expecting a baby with Tristan Thompson.
+"Doing this collection with Kylie was really fun," said Khloe, who is expecting her first child with Tristan Thompson.
 "I don't think we expected to do it together."

 "You are really easy to work with," Kylie told her, "and I feel like we just vibe."